OpGamer3000/Demurr-OS/README.md

 this is a subsystem made with java. stil in beta version!

 ## Why making this?
-I once got hyped bout making real OS'es but ot my ass kicked.
+I once got hyped bout making real OS'es but got my rekt.
 So i decided to make a subsystem using java (why java? cuz yes) well i do stuf in this when i am free, or i have some ideas to impliment on it. this is one of my biggest projects!

 ## future goals?